Take a trip Naples

 • Castel dell’Ovo – The Egg Castle

-Located on the former island of Megaride, now connected to the mainland by a causeway, Castel dell’Ovo is one of the oldest castles in the region.
-It takes its name from a legend claiming that the poet Virgil hid a magical egg in the castle’s foundations, which would keep the fortress intact as long as it remained unbroken.
+Built on the former islet of Megaride, now connected to the shore, Castel dell’Ovo carries an air of mystery.
+Its name comes from a legend: the poet Virgil is said to have hidden a magical egg here, a charm meant to keep the fortress standing as long as it remained unbroken.

 • Pompeii